gabrieldemarmiesse/keras-autodoc/tests/dummy_package/expected.md

-A `DirectoryIterator` yielding tuples of `(x, y)` where `x` is a numpy array containing a batch of images with shape `(batch_size, *target_size, channels)` and `y` is a numpy array of corresponding labels
+A `DirectoryIterator` yielding tuples of `(x, y)` where `x` is a numpy array containing a batch of images with shape `(batch_size, *target_size, channels)` and `y` is a numpy array of corresponding labels.
-.

 ----